fastai makes deep learning with PyTorch faster, more accurate, and easier

 This document is written for

-fastai v1, which we use for the current, third version of part 1 of the course.fast.ai deep learning course.
-If you're following along with a course at course18.fast.ai—that is, part 2 of the deep learning course, or the machine learning course (which aren't yet updated for v1)—you need to use
+fastai v1, which we use for the current version the course.fast.ai deep learning courses.
+If you're following along with a course at course18.fast.ai (i.e. the machine learning course, which isn't updated for v1) you need to use

 fastai 0.7; please follow the installation instructions here.

 NB: fastai v1 currently supports Linux only, and requires PyTorch v1 and Python 3.6 or later.
-Windows support is at an experimental stage: it should work fine but we haven't thoroughly tested it.
+Windows support is at an experimental stage: it should work fine but it's much slower and less well tested.
 Since Macs don't currently have good Nvidia GPU support, we do not currently prioritize Mac development.

 fastai-1.x can be installed with either